krushna06/Minecraft-Discord-Bot/README.md

 6. **Usage:**
    - Invite the bot to your Discord server.
-   - Use `/generate type: Minecraft` to receive an account.
+   - Use `/generate type: Minecraft` to receive a Minecraft account.

 ### Contributing:
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.